Frequently asked questions

 Reach out to us when you feel you need us.
 If that’s when you’re in a place of crisis fine, if that’s when you have a diagnosis fine, we always tell people the earlier the better.
 We don’t need you to have a diagnosis or to have how you are feeling validated by another healthcare professional.
 Let us know what it is you feel is wrong as this is what we are interested in.
 You are the best person to ask what’s going on with you, not anybody else, so if at any point you might feel you need some support just get in touch.

 Get in touch by email on: firstname.lastname@example.org or call us on 0845 603 6530.

 We have a wonderful team who are able to advise you on all of the options available.
 Our advice team don’t just give advice on what we offer; they will provide you with anything they believe might be helpful - whether that’s a referral to another therapist, a book you might find useful or a podcast you could do with listening to.

-If together, you and they feel it might be appropriate, they can also help you to book a visit to our clinic in Soho, London where you can take advantage of our Assessment Service.
+If together, you and they feel it might be appropriate, they can also help you to book a visit to our clinic in Soho, London or join us virtually where you can take advantage of our Assessment Service.
 This is a chance for you to sit down in a relaxed environment and speak to a professional therapist who will hear, understand and support you.
 The goal of the assessment is to tailor a treatment program to you.
 We will also bring in information from other medical and psychological practitioners where we think this will help your recovery.